$\mathbf{C}^2$Former: Calibrated and Complementary Transformer for RGB-Infrared Object Detection: Introduction

 \begin{itemize} \item[$\bullet$] We propose a novel transformer-based network called $\textup{C}^2$Former to simultaneously solve the modality miscalibration and fusion imprecison problems specific to the RGB-IR object detection task. \item[$\bullet$] We propose an ICA module to simultaneously align and fuse the RGB-IR features, and present an AFS module to reduce the computational complexity in ICA.
 These two modules interact with each other and can be combined in an end-to-end manner. \item[$\bullet$] To evaluate the effectiveness and flexibility of our $\textup{C}^2$Former, we construct two $\textup{C}^2$Former-based detectors for RGB-IR object detection.
 Experiments on the challenging RGB-IR objects detection datasets show that the detectors achieve the SOTA performance. \end{itemize}

-The rest of the article is organized as follows.
-In the next section we review the scientific literature related to our proposed approach.
-Section \ref{Method} analyses the problem and describes our approach.
+The remainder of the article is organized as follows.
+In the next section, we review the scientific literature related to our proposed approach.
+Section \ref{Method} analyzes the problem and describes our approach.
 Experimental results are presented in Section \ref{experiments}, along with the comparison with state-of-the-art methods, and in Section \ref{conclusion} we conclude with a discussion of our contribution.